roualdes/MATH131/_sources/week-04.md

 ## Preparation

-To follow along with this Lesson, please open the Colab notebook [Week-04-Notes](https://colab.research.google.com/drive/1FvGDi4MQxNzVOJRk6w07RWy3nnGNNF2K?usp=sharing).
+To follow along with this Lesson, please open the Colab notebook [Week 04 Notes](https://colab.research.google.com/drive/1FvGDi4MQxNzVOJRk6w07RWy3nnGNNF2K?usp=sharing).
 The first code cell of this notebook calls to the remote computer, on which the notebook is running, and installs the necessary packages.
 For practice, you are repsonible for importing the necessary packages.